 The Town of James Island levies a 17.9 mil property tax.
 The Town provides a 100% Local Option Sales Tax (LOST) credit against its property tax so that the Town's millage imposes no added burden on Town property taxpayers.
 Municipalities with no property tax millage may be subject to legal challenge regarding the receipt of monthly distributions by the South Carolina Treasurer from the LOST Property Tax Credit Fund.
 By levying a millage and providing a LOST credit, the Town is protected from legal challenge by remaining in full compliance with the South Carolina Code.

-On the October 2021 Charleston County Consolidated Property tax bill, the cost share credit was $61 for every $100,000 of taxable appraised value (.00061.)
-For an average James Island home worth $300,000, the property tax saving is $186.
-For a Town homeowner, this is a 24% saving in the amount paid to the JIPSD and an overall12% reduction in the property tax bill.
+On the October 2022 Charleston County Consolidated Property tax bill, the cost share credit was $70 for every $100,000 of taxable appraised value (.0007.)
+For an average James Island home worth $300,000, the property tax saving is $210.
+For a Town homeowner, this is a 34% saving in the amount paid to the JIPSD and an overall 13% reduction in the property tax bill.
 Property taxes are also reduced on vehicles, commercial and rental property, and personal property such as boats.

 The amount of the credit depends on the amount of money Town Council appropriates each year to help pay for fire protection and solid waste collection.
-In 2021, Town Council appropriated $1,068,000.
+In 2022, Town Council appropriated $1,270,000.
 This is divided by the total appraised value of the taxable property in the Town.
-The credit for the property tax billed in October 2022 will be determined by Town Council as part of its annual budget process in the spring of 2022.
+The credit for the property tax billed in October 2023 will be determined by the $1,284,000 cost share approved by Town Council as part of the 2023-24 annual budget.